 Social Listening Changed the Rules of the Game – Consumer Empowerment

 We have been told that ‘the customer is king’ for some time, but only in recent years have we truly seen a shift in power.
 Social media is a key contributor to this revolution and has subsequently encouraged great changes to the business landscape.
-Finally, we have come to realise that if the customer is really King we have to use social listening before they scream “off with your head.”
+Finally, we have come to realise that if the customer is really King we have to pay close attention and listen to them before they scream “off with your head.”

 Using the fashion industry as an example, we can see the recent consumer demand for more personalised products has caused an increase in one-off boutique social retail outlets.
 Effectively, entrepreneurial social media users have answered this demand.
 Consumers now have the chance to venture away from the sometimes generic fashion brands and rebel against the status quo by purchasing clothes that better represent their personality.
 We can be sure the shift in power from major high street brands to low budget one-off social outlets will only increase once the Twitter ‘buy button’ is rolled out across the globe and becomes more actively used.